 - The food is said to be alive, meaning that the food contains life, energy, and consciousness.

 - By eating this type of food, it is believed that a person’s life energy will become balanced over time, thus leading to a more healthy lifestyle overall.

 What Can You Eat On A Macrobiotic Diet?

 According to those who practice macrobiotics, meat and dairy products are not allowed; however, some debate over whether or not fish can be included in the diet.
-Some practitioners include fermented foods as well; however, others do not include them because they tend to contain yeast which can stress the digestive tract.
+Some practitioners include fermented foods as well; however, others do not include them because they tend to contain yeast which they believe can stress the digestive tract.

-About 40 to 60 % of your daily diet should consist of whole grains (5).
+About 40 to 60 % of your daily macrobiotic diet should consist of whole grains (5).
 Whole grains are the most critical aspect of this diet because they are said to contain more life energy and consciousness than other grains.